DerellLicht/plus42_image_mgr/README.md

 4b.
 Click <code>Draw Frames</code> button to highlight the data fields which have been
     extracted from the .layout data.

-    That is all that is completed at this point.

 4c.
 Click <code>Draw Keys</code> button to show key numbers for each regular key
     This may aid in creating Offset: entries in the modified layout file